insure logo

 Powered by:

-Most expensive ZIP codes for home insurance rates in West Virginia
+Most expensive ZIP codes for home insurance in West Virginia

-Below is a list of some of the most expensive ZIP codes in West Virginia for homeowners insurance.
+Below are average rates for some of the most expensive ZIP codes in West Virginia.

 ZIP codeAverage annual rateAverage monthly rate